France vs Sweden Live Score and Live Stream

 Preview

-France played Sweden at the Group Stage of Uefa Nations League A on November 17.
-The match kicked off 19:45 UTC.
-France won 4-2.
+France National Football Team went head-to-head with Sweden National Football Team in the Group Stage of the UEFA Nations League A on November 17.
+The match concluded with France defeating Sweden 4-2.

-Viktor Claesson scored the first goal on the 5th minute of the game followed by goals from Olivier Giroud, Benjamin Pavard, Robin Quaison and Kingsley Coman who made the final score 4-2.
+The game shifted on the 5th minute when Viktor Claesson converted the chance, putting Sweden in front.
+The scoreline was shaped by further goals from Olivier Giroud, Benjamin Pavard, Robin Quaison and Kingsley Coman, setting the final scoreline at 4-2.

 ScoreBat is covering France vs Sweden in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all matches of Uefa nations league a Group Stage in real time and provide live streaming whenever possible.
+We cover all matches of the Group Stage of the UEFA Nations League A in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/france-vs-sweden-live-stream/